COVID-19 has reshaped the way enterprises manage their workforce.

 - Inability to download files, communicate or collaborate – owing to lack of access to the right video conferencing tools, high-speed internet, instant messaging, or role-specific software

-- Struggle to navigate new collaboration and productivity-enhancing enterprise tools
+- Struggle to navigate new collaboration and productivity-enhancing enterprise workforce management software.

 - Feeling of being disconnected from the rest of the team – leading to loneliness and low morale.
 This is especially true considering body language cues (and sometimes even tone) are missed out; during phone calls, texts, IMs, and emails; which make for 93% of personal communication effectiveness (as seen in the pie chart below on elements of personal communication).